Hot Sauce Committee Part Two: Leaks and promotion

-On April 6, 2011, "Make Some Noise" was leaked online five days ahead of its release date and subsequently made available via their blog.
-It was released on time as a digital download and as a limited edition 7" vinyl single for Record Store Day five days later with a Passion Pit remix of the track as a B-side.
-To promote the album, the Beastie Boys released clips of two songs: "Lee Majors Come Again" features hardcore punk, while the "B-Boys in the Cut" is an a cappella piece.
+On April 6, 2011, five days ahead of its scheduled release date, "Make Some Noise" was leaked online, and it was subsequently made available via the band's blog.
+It was released on time as a digital download and as a limited edition 7" vinyl single for Record Store Day five days later, with a Passion Pit remix of the track as a B-side.
+To promote the album, the Beastie Boys released clips of two songs: "Lee Majors Come Again" features hardcore punk, while "B-Boys in the Cut" is an a cappella piece.
 The tracks were previously released with a select few copies of the Check Your Head vinyl edition package.

+The Beastie Boys sent out an email on April 22, 2011, with the cryptic message: "This Sat, 10:35 a.m.
+EST – Just listen, listen, listen to the beat box."
+The next day, the album was launched by live-streaming it online via boombox from inside Madison Square Garden.
+Two days later, the group streamed the explicit version of the album via SoundCloud to combat the leak of the clean promo version the previous weekend.

-"Lee Majors Come Again" and "Here's a Little Something for Ya" are featured in remixed form on the Activision video game, DJ Hero.
+"Lee Majors Come Again" and "Here's a Little Something for Ya" are featured in remixed form on the Activision video game DJ Hero.
 "Lee Majors Come Again" also appears in Skate 3.
 A clean version of "Pop Your Balloon" was released on the soundtrack to NBA Live 10 in mid-2009.
-The album was launched on April 23, 2011 by live-streaming the album online via boombox inside Madison Square Garden; two days later, they streamed the explicit album version via SoundCloud to combat the leaking of the clean promo version over the previous weekend.
-The online launch had been announced with the cryptic message "This Sat, 10:35 a.m.
-EST - Just listen, listen, listen to the beat box" sent by email on April 22, 2011.

 "Here's a Little Something for Ya" also features on the soundtrack for 2011 film Real Steel.

 Singles

 "Lee Majors Come Again" was released as the album's first single in 2009.
-It was released as a 7" single, and some of these singles were distributed with select copies of a reissue box set of the group's third studio album Check Your Head A version of the song "Too Many Rappers", featuring Nas, was released as the album's second single in July 2009.
+It was released as a 7" single, and some of these singles were distributed with select copies of a reissue box set of the group's third studio album ,Check Your Head.

+A version of the song "Too Many Rappers" featuring Nas, was released as the album's second single in July 2009.
 It peaked at #93 on the Billboard Hot 100, becoming the Beastie Boys' first single in five years to chart on the Hot 100, after 2004's "Ch-Check It Out", which peaked at #68.
-"Too Many Rappers" has also been nominated for a Grammy Award for Best Rap Performance by a Duo or Group.
-This may not be regarded as belonging to this album as at the time it was intended for and promoted as part of the (never released) Hot Sauce Committee Pt 1 album.
-A revised version of "Too Many Rappers" was included on the Hot Sauce Committee Pt 2 album.
+"Too Many Rappers" was nominated for a Best Rap Performance by a Duo or Group at the 52nd Annual Grammy Awards.
+This nomination was for the version of the song intended for and promoted as part of the (never released) Hot Sauce Committee Pt.
+1 album, rather than for the revised version of the song that was included on Hot Sauce Committee Part Two.